Zequez/ggfilter-server/README.md

 # GGFilter

-⚠ This project is outdated and unmaintained, the scrapers aren't working and the database is outdated.
+⚠ This project is outdated and unmaintained; server is down

-Can browse for demo purposes on [GGFilter.com](http://ggfilter.com/)
+Along with this repo there was the [ggfilter-client](https://github.com/zequez/ggfilter-client) and the [ggfilter-scrapers](https://github.com/zequez/ggfilter-scrapers).

 Honestly I'm more interested in the decentralized web and JAMStack architecture nowdays.
 And I would probably move away from RoR if done again, maybe even